canzarlab/Specter/README.md

 Mimitou, E.P. et al. (2019).
 Multiplexed detection of proteins, transcriptomes, clonotypes and CRISPR perturbations in single cells.
 Nature Methods, 16(5), 409–412.

+# Reproducibility
+### Datasets
+Instruction for downloading real datasets are provided in the paper.
+The R scripts to simulate synthetic datasets using Splatter are in the directory 'Rscript/splatter_simulation'.

+### Preprocessing
+The scripts for preprocessing of real and simulated datasets (stored as a SCE object) are provided in Rscipts/preprocessing.
+The similar Matlab-based preprocessing script is provided in 'preprocessing_benchmarks.m'.

+### Running Specter
+Modify 'Specter_demo.m' for a query dataset.

+### Rare cell experiments
+The scripts for reproducing rare cell experiments are provided in the directory 'Rscripts/rare_cell_experiments'.

+### Multi-modal analysis
+Provided above.